We Take Pride inFighting for the Rights of VictimsThroughout Texas

 to determine, other factors like pain and suffering need to be approximated,

 which can more difficult to assert.
-At Guerra & Farah, PLLC, we are
+At Farah Law, we are

 well-versed in making the gravity of our clients' injuries plain, both